Bill Ricardi is a fantasy author from Belfast in the U.K. He has a bent for writing the unusual.

 With the help of a new friend, Sorch rediscovers his purpose in life.
 He embarks on a quest to save his friends, who were trapped on another plane of existence.
 During his travels he encounters more horrible injury, more magical treasures, casual love, university midterms, a plot against Panos, and then of course he saves the world.
 Or does he?

-Another Stupid Demon is available exclusively on Amazon.
+Another Stupid Demon is available on Amazon and many other online retailers.
 You can read it on just about any PC, Mac, phone, tablet, or E-book reader by downloading the free Kindle E-book reader (U.S., U.K., Canada) and adding Another Stupid Demon to your library.